exceptionless/Website/content/news/2014/2014-10-02-client-side-technology-exceptionless-team-uses.md

 **JavaScript framework for building dynamic, awesome apps**

 <a title="AngularJS" href="https://angularjs.org/" target="_blank">AngularJS </a>is a structural framework for dynamic web apps.
 It lets you use HTML as your UI language and lets you extend HTML's syntax to define your application’s structure efficiently.
-Angular's data binding and dependency injection eliminates much of the “fluff” code needed and does this all in the browser.
+Angular's data binding and dependency injection eliminates much of the "fluff" code needed and does this all in the browser.

 ### Bootstrap